ganava4/smsets/README.md

 ## Description

-The goal of `smstests` is to produce simple multivariate statistical tests and parameter estimation for means and variances / covariances when one single factor with two or more levels are involved.
+The goal of `smsets` is to produce simple multivariate statistical tests and parameter estimation for means and variances / covariances when one single factor with two or more levels are involved.
 Analyses include:

 * Multiple two-sample t-tests for means.
 * Multiple two-sample Levene's tests for variances.